 Do you feel like your body isn’t in peak shape?
 Is your quality of life compromised by an inflammation-related health problem such as irritable bowel syndrome, depression, acne vulgaris, inflammatory bowel disease, chronic fatigue, type-1 diabetes, or obesity?
 If so, then chances are your gut is in a sorry state and is largely to blame for your troubles.
-In order to remedy the situation, you need to heal it.
-Fermented vegetables can help you do just that by delivering new and potentially beneficial bacteria to your intestine.
+In order to remedy the situation, you need to take steps to improve your intestinal health.
+This eBook can help you do just that by providing you with information about how you, in the best manner possible, can employ fermented vegetables to heal your gut.

 - Your microbiome